drybell/CEEO2020/UNIXLesson/README.md

     * **`--url`**: The url you want to send a cURL to.
     * **`-s`**: silent mode.
     * **`-S`**: Show errors.
     Example: `curl -sS "https://en.wikipedia.org/wiki/List_of_Olympic_medalists_in_judo?action=raw"` allows you to view the list of olympic medalists in judo.
+Check the bottom of the cheat sheet to see the output of several cURL commands.

+- **`touch`**: Create a file!
+Example: `touch this-is-so-cool.png` to create an empty .png file.
+You can even specify the path to create a file.

+- **`nano` or `emacs` or `vim`**: Text editors in the Terminal!
+Each one has their own niche, so choose wisely.
+I personally love `vim`, so if you have any questions and want to learn more, feel free to AMA.
+Typing in `nano file.txt` or `emacs file.txt` or `vim file.txt` will open up the file in the respective text editor.
+If you don't have any of these, try `brew install` for OS X or `sudo apt-get install` if you're a Linux user.

-If you don't believe the powers of cURL, I've taken the freedom to try out some of the commands for you.
+If you don't believe in the powers of cURL, I've taken the freedom to try out some of the commands for you.
 Here's the output:

 ![weather](./images/weather.png) ![moon](./images/moon.png) ![judo](./images/judo.png)

-## Walkthrough of Essential Commands
+## Your First Shell Script

+Let's write your first shell script together!
+Every `sh` script starts off with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)\)

 ## Permissions